Did Salman Khan Pay The Hospital Expenses Of TMKOC Actor Kavi Kumar Azad?

 - TMKOC’s Kavi Kumar Azad’s Death: Disha Vakani Shocked; Is Angry Over False Reports!

 Kavi Kumar Azad's sudden demise shocked the industry and fans.
 Kavi, who played the role of Dr Hathi on SAB TV's popular show, Taarak Mehta Ka Ooltah Chashmah, died of a cardiac arrest on July 9, 2018.
 The actor was cremated at Mira Road (East) Crematorium on July 10.
-Recently, the Kavi Kumar's doctor, who saved his life eight years ago, revealed how the actor didn't want to go for second surgery.
+Recently, the Kavi Kumar's doctor, who saved his life eight years ago, revealed how the actor didn't want to go for a second surgery.
 He said that Kavi remained fat as he didn't want to lose his job!

 According to Spotboye report, Salman Khan paid for Kavi Kumar's hospital expenses!
 The report says, "The doctor did the surgery free of cost, Salman pitched in with the OT and Room Charges, coupled with the amount that was consumed in buying Dr Hathi's medicines."